 Use the Right Tools

 Fluffy brushes can often make blending eye shadow into the crease a breeze, but with a smaller lid to work with, you'll need to have a different approach.
-"I always advise using a more dense, flat or smaller brush to control placement and build up colour and intensity," says Kirsty Djajasaputra, senior makeup artist at Urban Decay.
-She also has another pro tip to share if you find it hard to apply pencils directly onto the lid: "For easier application, you can break down our 24/7 Glide-On Eye Pencil (£16) and use an angled brush to build the shape."
+"I always advise using a more dense, flat, or smaller brush to control placement and build up color and intensity," says Kirsty Djajasaputra, senior makeup artist at Urban Decay.
+She also has another pro tip to share if you find it hard to apply pencils directly onto the lid: "For easier application, you can break down our 24/7 Glide-On Eye Pencil ($22) and use an angled brush to build the shape."

 So it just means rethinking the way you use some of the brushes you might have in your makeup bag to get your products to work harder for you.
 If you're in need of some new brushes, keep this in mind: "Avoid brushes with bristles that are too soft, as they can project the pigment in every direction.
 You can also consider foam or silicone applicators to set and build on the intensity of an eye shadow pigment," notes Fred Letailleur, artist for YSL Beauté.